release-engineering/greenwave/docs/policies.rst

 Parameter ``{subject_id}`` can also be used in URL template.
 If the subject identifier contains a hash starting with the ``sha256:`` prefix, this prefix would be removed.

+For details about fetching the remote policy files, see :ref:`fetching-gating-yaml`.